saifullah73/Test-Suite-Reduction/README.md

 ### DDMin-ensemble
 Executes multiple runs of DDMin
 `node ddMin-ensemble.js <numbers of runs to execute> <path to csv> <tolerance>`
-Example
+#### Example
 `node ddMin-ensemble.js 10 experiments/async-new.csv 10`

 ### testCaseSelection
-Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case
+Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case (a csv output testCaseSelectionOutputs.csv is also produced)
+`node testCaseSelection.js <path to csv> <debug>`
+#### Example
+For debug Mode, the script will produce a testCaseSelectionDebug.csv output `node testCaseSelection.js uuid-new.csv debug`
+For normal mode
+`node testCaseSelection.js uuid-new.csv`

+### testCaseSelection-ensemble
+Executes multiple runs of testCaseSelection
-`node testCaseSelection.js <path to csv>`
+`node testCaseSelection-ensemble <numbers of runs to execute> <path to csv>`